bigyanchap/Second-Greatest-Number-in-Array/README.md

     This is temporary value of second greatest.
   3. In the second for loop, set second greatest value.
   4. Compare and return.

+Disclaimer: This is a University Question.
+The question, explicitly, states not to use additional methods and additional array.
+We are asked to do it by using simplest possible tools.